RequestNetwork/requestNetwork/packages/request-client.js/README.md

 #### Pending state of a request

-Requests has a `pending` attribute containing all the change that are in transactions still pending:
+Requests have a `pending` attribute containing all the changes from transactions still pending.

-In this example, the request is already created but the `accept` and an `increaseExpectedAmount` are still pending in the storage (e.g: the ethereum transaction is not mined yet)
+In this example, the request is already created but the `accept` and an `increaseExpectedAmount` actions are still pending in the storage (e.g: the ethereum transaction is not mined yet)

 ```javascript
 {